smartdevicelink/sdl_evolution/proposals/NNNN-System-Request.md

 ## Introduction

-RPC `SystemRequest` and `OnSystemRequest` can send bulk binary data between a mobile app and SDL core using hybrid message.
+RPC `SystemRequest` and `OnSystemRequest` can send bulk binary data between a mobile app and SDL Core using hybrid message.
 However, these binary data are not defined in HMI API.
-Instead, SDL/HMI saves the data to a binary file and passes the filename to HMI/SDL.
+Instead, SDL Core/HMI saves the data to a binary file and passes the filename to HMI/SDL Core.

 ## Motivation

 With the growing popularity of SDL, more components within the head unit would like to exchange their data in a component specific proprietary way with the owner applications.
-Most of the time, the size of the information is less than a kilo-Bytes.
-Currently mobile apps can send/receive binary data in SystemRequest and OnSystemRequest RPC messages using hybrid message, a file needs to be passed between SDL and HMI to exchange the data.
+Most of the time, the size of the information is less than a kilobyte.
+Currently mobile apps can send/receive binary data in SystemRequest and OnSystemRequest RPC messages using hybrid message, a file needs to be passed between SDL Core and HMI to exchange the data.
 File operations (create, read, write, delete) are slow.
 It is better to send data (especially a small amount of data) using message directly.

 ## Proposed solution